• Facebook

 How do you make tzatziki sauce?

 Start with an English cucumber, then shred it by using a box grater.
-Squeeze the excess water from the grated cucumber, then place it in a bowl with Greek yogurt, olive oil, fresh lemon juice, garlic and dill.
+Squeeze the excess water from the grated cucumber.
+Place the cucumber in a bowl with Greek yogurt, olive oil, fresh lemon juice, garlic and dill.
 Stir everything together until it’s well combined.
 Garnish with a drizzle of olive oil and more dill, then serve and enjoy.

 Tips for the perfect yogurt sauce